Phani Bhushan Majumder

-Phani Bhushan Majumder was an Awami league politician and a former minister of the Government of Bangladesh.
+Phani Bhushan Majumder was an Awami League politician and a former minister of the government of Bangladesh.

 Early life

 Phani Bhushan Majumder was born in 1901 at village Sendia in Rajoir Upazila of Madaripur.
 His father's name was Satish Chandra Majumdar.
 He studied in Madaripur high School, then went on to Bankura College and Vidyasagar College in Kolkata.
 He studied law in Ripon College, Kolkata.

 Career

 In 1919 he joined the Biplobi party.
 In 1925 he joined the Madaripur Peace Force.
 From 1930 to 1938 he was imprisoned for his political activities.
-He was closely associated with Subhas Chandra Bose.
+He was a devoted follower of Subhas Chandra Bose.
 He along with Bose tried to remove Holwell Monument from Kolkata and was arrested for it in 1940.
 He was released from jail in 1946.